isomerpages/astar-nrp/_who-we-are/0-overview.md

 permalink: /who-we-are/
 ---
 ## Speech by DPM Heng
-> "To make the most of new opportunities in the post-Covid world, we set up the Emerging Stronger Task Force in May.
-The task force is consulting widely, and involving people from a wide spectrum of society, while putting ideas into action quickly.
-For a start, we will set up “Singapore Together Alliances for Action”.
-These alliances will be led by industry, with each prototyping new ideas within the coming months, in areas such as **robotics**, e-commerce, environmental sustainability, digitalisation of supply chains and the built environment.
+> "These alliances will be led by industry, with each prototyping new ideas within the coming months, in areas such as **robotics**, e-commerce, environmental sustainability, digitalisation of supply chains and the built environment.
 The key is speed and agility.
 Successful projects will become new shoots of growth, and generate new jobs."

 \- *Heng Swee Keat, Deputy Prime Minister*